Jon Testa is a fine art photographer and designer based in Burlington, Vermont.

 • Soft cover, 196 pages

+A body of work made during the COVID-19 lockdown observing neighborhood landscapes and commercial grounds that would otherwise have limited access.
 My process took place at daily intervals between sunset and blue hour, establishing a visual harmony informed by specific timing and light.

 4. PortraitsA collection of friends, artists, and strangers.